This post may contain affiliate links. Please read how we make money for more information.

 23. The Tennessee State Capitol Building

 Tennessee’s state capitol building is a beautiful government building located in downtown Nashville.
 It was originally built in 1859 and is one of the oldest capitol buildings in the nation.
-Worth noting is the fact that the tombs of President James K. Polk and his wife are buried in the capitol building’s grounds.
+It’s worth noting that President James K. Polk is buried on the capitol building’s grounds.

 Why should you tour the Tennessee State Capitol?
 Aren’t state capitol buildings boring?

 Free guided tours of the building are offered Monday through Friday at various times.
-If you have a group of ten or more, you do need to make a reservation before your arrival.
+If you have a group of ten or more, you do need to make a reservation before you arrive.